TURTLE: A C library for an optimistic stepping through a topography: The TURTLE library

 Another type of optimisation consists in computing a local linear approximation (LLA) of the transform from the ECEF coordinates to the maps ones, centered on the last computed result.
 Then, when new positions are requested close enough from the LLA center, the LLA is used instead of the exact computation.
-The range over which the LLA is used, $R_\mathrm{LLA}$, can be configured with the \turtlefun{group/stepper}{turtle_stepper_range_set} function.
+The range over which the LLA is used, $r_\mathrm{LLA}$, can be configured with the \turtlefun{group/stepper}{turtle_stepper_range_set} function.
 Computing the LLA has a non-negligible CPU cost.
-It is worth only if one can ensure that the following query actually uses it.
-Therefore LLAs are computed only if the current step length is smaller than $\frac{R_\mathrm{LLA}}{3}$, an optimal value selected through trials and errors.
+It is worth only if one can ensure that the following queries actually use it.
+Therefore LLAs are computed only if the current step length is smaller than $\frac{r_\mathrm{LLA}}{3}$.